Our energy

 In addition to producing energy from renewable sources, the panels also offer practical benefits for crops.
 In the summer they reduce soil heat, lowering water needs and irrigation costs, while in the winter they protect plants from extreme weather events such as hail, frost, and heavy rain.
 The performance of the systems, including weather conditions and agricultural results, will be monitored by RWE to improve and further develop this innovative technology.

-RWE has invested years of research to optimise agrivoltaics technology through a demonstration plant located in the Rhenish mining area in Germany, next to the Garzweiler opencast mine near Bedburg.
-The project was conducted with scientific support from the Institute of Plant Sciences at Forschungszentrum Jülich and the Fraunhofer Institute for Solar Energy Systems.
+RWE invests years of research to optimise the agrivoltaics technology through a demonstration plant located in the Rhenish mining area in Germany, next to the Garzweiler opencast mine near Bedburg.
+The project is being conducted with scientific support from the Institute of Plant Sciences at Forschungszentrum Jülich and the Fraunhofer Institute for Solar Energy Systems.

-This pilot plant allowed RWE to explore the potential of the technology and to refine it, addressing crucial issues such as the selection of the most suitable crops and the optimal design of photovoltaic systems.
-In addition to the technical aspects, the project also explored models of collaboration with farmers, providing a solid foundation for maximising the potential of agrivoltaics and promoting its large-scale adoption.
+This pilot plant allows RWE to explore the potential of the technology and to refine it, addressing crucial issues such as the selection of the most suitable crops and the optimal design of photovoltaic systems.
+In addition to the technical aspects, the project also explores models of collaboration with farmers, providing a solid foundation for maximising the potential of agrivoltaics and promoting its large-scale adoption.